 AUTHOR YEAR PREDICTING CHANGES IN EDUCATION - respect for individual values and diversity, - creating more and more communities of parents and teachers.
-Vrcelj i Mušanović 2001 - the school children's attitude towards the school will change (from passive to active), - the school of the future is created by the school children themselves, - it's a school of life and a school for life, - encouraging individual, individualized and group work in accordance with constructivist theories of learning, - emphasis on cooperative learning, - specialized spaces, - encouraging school children to become independent, - an individual-oriented curriculum; introducing an electoral part of the curriculum, - multimedia and networking, - dehumanizing the impact of technology on school children's health, their socialization, development of mental abilities and programming of children's lives, - the problem of overweighted students will become bigger, - transformation of the teaching profession, - increased exchange of teachers and school children between schools, - the school of the future will not be feminized and will be rejuvenated (30-40 years).
-Nenad 2012 - in curricula, it is necessary to teach about futurology and futuris- Suzić tic research methods, because in our education so far we have mostly had contents which was predominantly in connection with history, - the school should not ignore the lifestyles of young people because their strong, personal motivations are hidden there.
+Mušanović (from passive to active), the school children's attitude towards the school will change (from passive to active), the school of the future is created by the school children themselves, - it's a school of life and a school for life, - encouraging individual, individualized and group work in accordance with constructivist theories of learning, - emphasis on cooperative learning, - specialized spaces, - encouraging school children to become independent, - an individual-oriented curriculum; introducing an electoral part of the curriculum, - multimedia and networking, dehumanizing the impact of technology on school children's health, their socialization, development of mental abilities and programming of children's lives, - the problem of overweighted students will become bigger, - transformation of the teaching profession, - increased exchange of teachers and school children between schools, - the school of the future will not be feminized and will be rejuvenated (30-40 years).
+Nenad 2012 Suzić tic research methods, because in our education so far we have mostly had contents which was predominantly in connection with history,the school should not ignore the lifestyles of young people because their strong, personal motivations are hidden there.